-- Italian: Lettuce, tomato, red onions, pepperocini peppers, black olives, cherry tomatoes, parmesan cheese.
+- Italian: Lettuce, tomato, red onions, pepperoncini peppers, black olives, cherry tomatoes, parmesan cheese.

-Toppings like nuts or seeds along with fresh herbs and a zesty vinaigrette is the best way to add tons of flavor.
+Toppings like nuts or seeds with fresh herbs and a zesty vinaigrette are the best way to add flavor.

-If you are making creamy chicken salad my favorite thing to add is grapes, celery and Everything Bagel seasoning.
-If making a grilled chicken salad, check out the listing of most popular salad combinations above and just add in grilled chicken.
+If you are making creamy chicken salad add in grapes, celery, and Everything Bagel seasoning.
+If making a grilled chicken salad, check out the listing of the most popular salad combinations above and add in cooked and sliced chicken.

-To add protein you can add in any source of lean meat like cooked chicken, eggs, shrimp, salmon, turkey or even lunchmeat.
-Lentils, chickpeas, edamame, tofu and tempeh are all excellent sources of vegan or plant based protein.
+To add protein to a salad, you can add in any source of lean meat like cooked chicken, hard-boiled eggs, garlic shrimp, cooked salmon, turkey, or even lunchmeat.
+Lentils, chickpeas, edamame, tofu, and tempeh are all excellent sources of vegan or plant-based protein.

 Although this guide for what to put in salads is not exhaustive, it does give you hundreds if not thousands of unique salad topping ideas to spice up the flavor and texture.
 Tag me on Instagram @mommafitlyndsey if you make any of these creations and find your own unique ideas for what to put in salads!

 Want more simple + delicious eats?
 Subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for all of the latest updates.